wandb/terraform-helm-launch/README.md

 3. Run `terraform init` to initialize the Terraform working directory.
 4. Run `terraform apply -var-file="your.tfvars"` to apply the changes.

-Replace `path/to/launch-helm` with the path to the `launch-helm` module directory or repository, and set the required variables according to your needs.

 <!-- BEGIN_TF_DOCS -->